Skip to Content

 If you’ve visited the two resorts, you’ll probably agree that the biggest obvious difference between the two resorts is the size.
 While Walt Disney World features four theme parks, two water parks (Typhoon Lagoon and Blizzard Beach), Disney Springs, multiple golf courses, and the ESPN Wide World of Sports, Disneyland just has the two parks and Downtown Disney.
 The land covered by Walt Disney World is massive and nearly impossible to cover in just one visit.

 The two parks at Disneyland include Disneyland Park (most similar to the Magic Kingdom) and Disney’s California Adventure, while Walt Disney World offers the Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios.
-While you could definitely consider visiting the two Disneyland resort parks in about 2-3 days, you would definitely need more than a week to see most of Walt Disney World.
+While you could consider visiting the two Disneyland resort parks in about 2-3 days, you would need more than a week to see most of Walt Disney World.

 While I love Walt Disney World, it is harder to park hop.
 Because of the distance between the parks, it’s not as easy as walking across the courtyard.
 In addition, you always have to go through security at each park at Walt Disney World.
+This whole process can take a while.

 Disney Resort Hotels at Both Disneyland and Walt Disney World